The 5 Stupidly-Simple Ways to Put MP3 on iPhone

 It’s easy to accomplish by clicking the green button below.
 The app’s free to download and there is also the trial period for you to test this all out.Download WALTR 2 for Free

 The tool is perfectly compatible with Windows & Mac computers.
-After you’ve install it, you will see the onboarding video show up.
+After you’ve installed it, you will see the onboarding video show up.
 It’s gonna explain to you how exactly the application works & give you a quick overview of its features.

-You’ll need to enter your email address too, since Softorino provides individual trial keys for everyone.
+You’ll need to enter your email address too since Softorino provides individual trial keys for everyone.
 You’ll be able to put mp3 on an iPhone right after you paste your trial key inside app’s window.

 Step 2.
 Start WALTR 2.
 Plug-in your iPhone.

-The very first time your start WALTR 2, the app requires you to use the cable to connect your device to your computer.
+The very first time you start WALTR 2, the app requires you to use the cable to connect your device to your computer.
 But in truth – it’s all wireless.
 Moreover, you don’t even need iTunes to put music on iPhone.

 Step 3.
 Click on the settings wheel and ‘Enable WiFi Connectivity’

 Done?
-If you disconnect your iPhone now, WALTR 2 will still see it thanks to wireless connection.
+If you disconnect your iPhone now, WALTR 2 will still see it thanks to a wireless connection.
 But keep in mind though – your iPhone and computer should be on the same WiFi network.

 Step 4.
 Drag your MP3 file into the drop zone.